-- Submit a Petition for Program Exception to the Student and Career Services Director. - The Student and Career Services Director will consult with the Registrar and/or the Executive Vice President to determine class enrollment, location, and wait list status. - If permitted, the section change takes effect immediately.
+- Submit a Petition for Policy Exception to the Dean of Student Affairs. - The Dean of Student Affairs will consult with the Registrar and/or the Executive Vice President to determine class enrollment, location, and wait list status. - If permitted, the section change takes effect immediately.